blackhat-coder/LinearRegression-A-Beginners-Guide-/README.md

 # LinearRegression-A-Beginners-Guide-
-This repo Implements basic Linear Regression with no Regularization
+Implementation of a basic Linear Regression with no Regularization

+Modules:
+Numpy